 Sometimes, however, pain does not resolve and instead becomes a constant part of daily life.
 This chronic pain can cause both physical and psychological distress, and it can be particularly upsetting when there is no obvious cause and no immediate remedy.
 Regardless of its source, chronic pain can lead to decreased daily function and psychological suffering including depression, anxiety and anger.

-University Hospitals Pain Management Institute is a multidisciplinary initiative that includes top-rated pain management doctors from primary care, surgery, emergency medicine, pediatrics, psychiatry, anesthesiology and the UH Connor Integrative Health Network to treat and manage chronic pain.
+University Hospitals Pain Management Services is a multidisciplinary initiative that includes top-rated pain management doctors from anesthesiology, behavioral health, emergency medicine, pediatrics, primary care, surgery and UH Connor Whole Health to treat and manage chronic pain.